 In this case, the light will be defused by the clouds.
 I would use less contrast, muted colors and perhaps warm shadows, depending on what I actually observe.

-Above are examples of themes which you could paint within.
+Above are examples of themes that you could paint within.
 A theme is important for establishing a sense of consistency throughout your work.
 It ensures all your colors make sense in your painting.

 This is where simplifying the forms comes in handy, as you will be able to easily identify the major light and dark planes.
 Without simplification, it would be incredibly difficult to make sense of all the tiny changes from light to dark on the surfaces of the rocks and cliffs.